Developer Documentation

 Creating a new 3D project in Unity with the Unity Hub.

 Please choose the 3D template, choose a folder on your hard disk and click on Create Project.
-After a few moments the Unity Editor should fire up, presenting an empty scene in a new project.
+After a few moments the Unity Editor will start, presenting an empty scene in a new project.

 Install ODIN SDK